 HOW ACQUIRED: Transferred from Club Leon on February 15, 2017.
 Signed two-year contract extension Oct.
 3, 2019

 Moralez is dynamic midfielder who is crafty and direct with the ball.
 Though 5-foot-3, he uses his creativity and technical ability to outmaneuver bigger defenders.
-He is coming off his best yet with seven goals and a league-leading 20 assists as NYCFC clinched the Eastern Conference's top spot and a 2020 Concacaf Champions League berth.
+He led MLS with 20 assists in 2019 and looks to rebound from an injury-plagued 2020.

 INTERNATIONAL: At the international level, Moralez was a teammate of Sergio Aguero and Angel Di Maria in Argentina’s U20 FIFA World Cup-winning squad, earning the Silver Ball and the Bronze Shoe awards thanks to his four goals, including one in the semifinal.
 Moralez went on to win his first senior international cap with Argentina in a 4-1 friendly win over Venezuela in March 2011.